james-beans/Profile-Configs/Windows-config.md

   - Install Oh-My-Posh using `winget install JanDeDobbeleer.OhMyPosh -s winget`
   - Install Nano-For-Windows using `scoop bucket add .oki https://github.com/okibcn/Bucket` and then `scoop install nano`

+> [!TIP]
+> You can install the [insiders edition of VSCode](https://code.visualstudio.com/insiders/) for the latest VSCode updates but you will need to change the word `code` to `code-insiders` in the [PROFILE.ps1 file](/Windows/Powershell/PROFILE.ps1).
+You also might need to install the original VSCode and then sync the settings with a Github account over to the insiders version.
+When syncing from insiders side select `stable` not `insiders` so you get the same extensions and setup.

+> [!WARNING]
+> You will need to replace `USERNAME_HERE` in the Oh-My-Posh url listed at the top of the [PROFILE.ps1 file](/Windows/Powershell/PROFILE.ps1).

 > [!WARNING]
 > The VSCode settings file will require you to install a list of extensions and manually change the `zig.zls.path` to the path of your Zig compiler executable.
 The extensions you need are listed with links in the [extensions list](/Windows/VSCode/extensions.md) file.